 We translate our statements of income at the average exchange rates in effect for the period.
-Relative to the rates used for the year ended December 31, 2022, the Czech koruna, euro and the pound sterling rate used to translate the 2023 statements of income increased by 5.1%, 2.7% and 0.6%, respectively, while the Canadian dollar rate decreased by 3.6%.
-Realized and unrealized currency gains and losses (including the effects of hedge instruments) combined with the translation effect of the change in foreign currencies against the U.S. dollar had a net positive effect of \$0.20 on diluted earnings per share for the year ended December 31, 2023, mostly related to the \$49 million pretax gain on the foreign exchange forward contract related to the Uni-Select Acquisition.
+Relative to the rates used for the year ended December 31, 2023, the Czech koruna and Canadian dollar rates used to translate the 2024 statements of income decreased by 4.4% and 1.5%, respectively, while the pound sterling rate increased by 2.7% and the euro was flat.
+Realized and unrealized currency gains and losses (including the effects of hedge instruments) combined with the translation effect of the change in foreign currencies against the U.S. dollar had a net negative effect of \$0.20 on diluted earnings per share relative to the prior year primarily related to the \$49 million pretax gain on the foreign exchange forward contracts related to the Uni-Select Acquisition in 2023.